 BANANAS, Hively, and Community Child Care Council (4Cs) of Alameda County Overall funding for three agencies: \$240,000 in FY 2021-2022; \$240,000 in FY 2022-2023 Funding to provide training and playgroups for Family, Friend, and Neighbor (FFN) caregivers and Family Child Care (FCC) providers.
 Overall funding for three agencies: \$641,00 in FY 2021-2022; \$630,000 in FY 2022-2023 Funding to provide professional development opportunities for the Early Childhood Education (ECE) workforce in Alameda County and on-site technical assistance and coaching to Quality Counts sites.
 Jewish Family & Community Services East Bay \$110,000 in FY 2021-2022 Funding to provide Center for Social Emotional Foundations for Early Learning (CSEFEL) training and coaching to identified Quality, Rating, and Improvement Systems (QRIS) Early Childhood Education sites in Alameda County, mentoring to Alameda County CSEFEL authorized trainers and coaches, and overall administrative oversight for CSEFEL implementation.
-San Leandro Public Library \$9,600 in FY 2021-2022; \$16,400 in FY 2022-2023 Funding to provide Quality Counts Pathway resources for Family, Friend and Neighbor (FFN) caregivers by leveraging San Leandro Library's current Storytimes and support for multilingual programming and materials through Día de los Libros/Día de los Niños (Día) events.
-Alameda Free Library \$7,000 in FY 2021-2022 Funding to provide Quality Counts Pathway resources for Family, Friend, and Neighbor caregivers by leveraging Alameda Free Library's Storytimes.
-YMCA of the East Bay \$502,800 in FY 2021-2022; \$538,0000 in FY 2022-2023 Funding to train CalWORKs participants to become certified and employed as early childhood professionals.
-California School-Age Consortium (CalSAC) (AB212) \$582,000 in FY 2021-2022; \$684,765 in FY 2022-2023 Funding to manage the Quality Counts process for distributing Quality Improvement grant incentives and professional development stipends and Dual Language Learner (DLL) stipends.
+Oakland Public Library \$23,600 in FY 2021-2022; \$24,860 in FY 2022-2023 Funding to provide Quality Counts Pathway resources for Family, Friend and Neighbor (FFN) caregivers by leveraging Oakland Public Library's current Storytimes and to support multilingual programming and materials through Día de los Libros/Día de los Niños (Día) events.
+YMCA of the East Bay \$502,800 in FY 2021-2022; \$538,000 in FY 2022-2023 Funding to train CalWORKs participants to become certified and employed as early childhood professionals.
+California School-Age Consortium (CalSAC) (AB212) \$582,000 in FY 2021-2022; \$684,765 in FY 2022-2023 Funding to manage the Quality Counts' process for distributing Quality Improvement grant incentives and professional development stipends and Dual Language Learner (DLL) stipends.
 Funds support facility and environment improvements, enhance training and staff release time, support technology needs, and support professional development activities.
 BANANAS \$100,000 in FY 2021-2022; \$100,000 in FY 2022-2023 The BANANAS CARE Program provides child care navigation and support to families who are experiencing homelessness.